 Hyperopia-What Is It?

-Hyperopia is a common eye disease and is usually referred to as farsightedness.
-This disease is very common among kids, but not as common as myopia.
+Hyperopia is a common eye condition and is usually referred to as farsightedness.
+It is very common among kids, but not as common as myopia.
 If someone is suffering from hyperopia, it means that he can see distant objects clearly, but not nearby objects.
 You may need glasses to read newspapers, and books if you fall victim to this eye condition.

 You may not need glasses when watching television from a distance.
 Hyperopia happens when the eyeball shrinks and the light falls behind the retina.
 Plus lenses are recommended that allow the light to fall directly on the retina.
 Thus, you get to see the near objects.